anapsid/anapsid/README.md

 ANAPSID currently supports endpoints that answer queries either on XML or JSON.
-Expect hard failures if you intend to use ANAPSID on endpoints that answer in any other exotic format.
+Expect hard failures if you intend to use ANAPSID on endpoints that answer in any other format.

 Running ANAPSID
 ===============